GordonThelander/hubitat-chromecast-mdns-discovery/README.md

 ## What it does

-- Sends a short Google Cast mDNS probe to stimulate device responses.
+- Sends Google Cast mDNS pulses to stimulate device responses.
 - Waits briefly for Hubitat's internal mDNS cache to update.
 - Reads Hubitat's internal mDNS JSON endpoint.
 - Parses `_googlecast._tcp.local` endpoints from `http://<hub-ip>:8080/hub/mdnsDevices/json`.
 - Displays clean resolved Chromecast / Google Cast devices.
 - Shows progress and expected-device coverage.
 - Provides diagnostics for parsed mDNS sections and raw cached records.
-- Does not require a hardcoded hub IP address.
+- Moves non-responsive device records to an achive table for 7 days, then permanntly deletes them.

 ## What it does not do